busterbenson/public/Codex.md

 ## Review Every Day
 Things I’d like to have primed in my brain every morning.
 Basically attempts to set a part of my brain to always be on the lookout for specific things that I want to be sure to catch.
 Use my subconscious to my advantage.

+1. **Primes:** Notice what is primed in my brain currently, and prime things I want to notice more of.
-1. **The soloverse:** What I think is the universe is actually my mental model of the universe (the soloverse).
+2. **The soloverse:** What I think is the universe is actually my mental model of the universe (the soloverse).
 Don't forget.
-2. **Anomalies:** Notice inconsistencies between what I expect to see and what I actually see.
-Resist the urge to move these anomalies into the trash bin.
 3. **Quality time:** Always look for new ways to enjoy quality time with myself, other people, and my interests.
 4. **Levitas:** The opposite of gravitas.
 5. **Lucidity:** This is happening.